 Hannah Wilkerson and Anthony Downing Steal the Show for Lady Bears, Bears

-Derrick Tilmon is in his second season on the Missouri State staff after joining Paul Lusk's squad on July 13, 2012.
+Derrick Tilmon is in his third season on the Missouri State staff after joining Paul Lusk's coaching unit on July 13, 2012.

-A native of Clarksdale, Miss., Tilmon spent the three years as an assistant for coach Rodney Watson at the University of Southern Indiana from 2009-2012.
+Prior to coming to Springfield, the Clarksdale, Miss., native spent three years as an assistant for coach Rodney Watson at the University of Southern Indiana from 2009-2012.
 The Screaming Eagles won the 2012 GLVC Tournament title and advanced to the NCAA Division II Tournament.
 USI was 72-16 during Tilmon's three seasons at the Evansville school with 24 wins in all three campaigns while producing nine all-conference picks and three All-Americans.

 Tilmon started his collegiate career as a player at Hiawassee Junior College in Madisonville, Tenn., before three seasons at Southern Illinois University in Carbondale.
 At 6-foot-7, he was a three-year starting forward and center for the Salukis, ending his career as SIU's 13th all-time leading shot blocker with 58.
 He ranked among the MVC's top five shot blockers each of his last two seasons.